All Episodes

 I don't want to think about this stuff.

-I want to think About a parasite cleanse.
+I want to think about a parasite cleanse.

-I don't think about my mitochondria.
+I think about my mitochondria.

-I'm gonna think about vitamin D. I want to think about my DNA.
+I want to think about vitamin D. I want to think about my DNA.

-I mean I don't think about telomeres.
+I mean, I want to think about telomeres.

-This stuff we can do this stuff organically.
+This stuff, we can do this stuff organically.

 Ancient technology, ancient civilizations probably knew about this stuff.